microsoft/FluidFramework/api-report/runtime-definitions.api.md

     normalizeToSessionSpace(id: FinalCompressedId): SessionSpaceCompressedId;
     // (undocumented)
     normalizeToSessionSpace(id: OpSpaceCompressedId, sessionIdIfLocal?: SessionId): SessionSpaceCompressedId;
-    // Warning: (ae-forgotten-export) The symbol "SerializedIdCompressorWithOngoingSession" needs to be exported by the entry point index.d.ts
-    // Warning: (ae-forgotten-export) The symbol "SerializedIdCompressorWithNoSession" needs to be exported by the entry point index.d.ts serialize(withSession: boolean): SerializedIdCompressorWithOngoingSession | SerializedIdCompressorWithNoSession;
+    serialize(withSession: boolean): SerializedIdCompressorWithOngoingSession | SerializedIdCompressorWithNoSession;
     serialize(withSession: true): SerializedIdCompressorWithOngoingSession;
     serialize(withSession: false): SerializedIdCompressorWithNoSession;
-    // Warning: (ae-forgotten-export) The symbol "SerializedIdCompressor" needs to be exported by the entry point index.d.ts
-    //
     // (undocumented)
     serialize(withSession: boolean): SerializedIdCompressor;
     // Warning: (ae-forgotten-export) The symbol "StableId" needs to be exported by the entry point index.d.ts